 In Table 2 and 3, additional results for binarization and QPoffset individually are provided.
 Table 2 shows the results of the proposed binarization (without QP offset) on top of JVET-O0556 and CE7-3.10 and Table 3 shows thel results of QP offset (without new binarization) on top of JVET-O0556 and CE7-3.10.
+All tests, including anchors and test, include ticket #330 bugfix.
+IBC, HashME are turned on only for class F and class TGM.
+Since the proposed test is RDPCM related.
+RDPCM is enabled for anchors and test for all classes.

 Table 2: Results of proposed binarization on top of CE7-3.10+JVET-O0556